Oneflow-Inc/oneflow-documentation/en/docs/cookies/activation_checkpointing.md

                            lr=1e-3)
 ```

-To turn on activation checkpointing, you only need to specify `.config.activation_checkpointing = True` on the Eager model member (i.e. the nn.Module object) in the [nn.Graph](../basics/08_nn_graph.md) model.
+To turn on activation checkpointing, you only need to use method `.to(nn.graph.GraphModule)` on the Eager model member (i.e. the nn.Module object) to get `nn.graph.GraphModule` object.
+And then modify corresponding attribute as `.activation_checkpointing = True` on the `nn.graph.GraphModule`.
 For more details of this API, please refer to: [activation_checkpointing](https://oneflow.readthedocs.io/en/v0.8.1/generated/oneflow.nn.graph.block_config.BlockConfig.activation_checkpointing.html).
 For each nn.Module with "activation checkpointing" turned on, its input activations will be preserved, while other intermediate activations will be recomputed when used during backpropagation.

 ```python
 class CustomGraph(flow.nn.Graph):